Economy of Albania: Application of Albania to the European Union

 Albania applied for membership in the European Union in 2009.
 It is expected such membership would benefit Albania's economy.
-The country received official candidate status in 2014, but Albania was twice denied full membership.
-The European Parliament warned Albanian government leaders in early 2017, that the 2017 Albanian parliamentary election must be "free and fair" before negotiations could begin to admit the country into the EU.
+The country received official candidate status in 2014, but was twice denied full membership.
+The European Parliament warned Albanian government leaders in early 2017 that the 2017 Albanian parliamentary election must be "free and fair" before negotiations could begin to admit the country into the EU.
 The MEPs also expressed concern about the country's "selective justice, corruption, the overall length of judicial proceedings and political interference in investigations and court cases" but the EU Press Release expressed some optimism: "It is important for Albania to maintain today's reform momentum and we must be ready to support it as much as possible in this process".
 In May 2019, European Commissioner Johannes Hahn recommended that the EU open membership talks with Albania.

 Albania also needs to continue to improve its infrastructure, particularly highways within its borders and connecting the country to its neighbours.
 Once there is evidence of significant progress on this front, the country's chances of acceptance into the EU should improve.
 Discussions took place during 2015 to secure funding to do so.

 By 2016, China became one of the major investors in Albania having purchased drilling rights to the oil fields of Patos-Marinzë and Kuçovë (from a Canadian company) and Tirana International Airport SHPK.
 China Everbright and Friedmann Pacific Asset Management will operate the airport until 2025.
 As of March 2016, China was the country's main trading partner, with 7.7% of the country's total international trade; that is far more than the trade with Greece and Turkey.

 A 2018 analysis of six key categories indicated that Albania continues to experience infrastructure problems that present challenges to businesses and further economic opportunities.